Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Observations and Data Reduction

-In addition to the DESI spectra, we also make use of the \fsf\ \citep{moustakas_2023_FastSpecFitFastspectral} value added catalogue (VAC) to provide additional information on the identified ECLE candidates and wider EDR sample as a whole.
-An outline of the parameters from \fsf\ used in this work is given in Appendix~\ref{subsec:Appendix_FSF} Table~\ref{tab:fastspecfit_info}.
+In addition to the DESI spectra, we also make use of the \fsf\ \citep{moustakas_2023_FastSpecFitFastspectral} value-added catalogue (VAC) to provide additional information on the identified ECLE candidates and wider EDR sample as a whole.
+An outline of the parameters from \fsf\ used in this work is given in Table~\ref{tab:fastspecfit_info} of Appendix~\ref{subsec:Appendix_FSF}.

-To generate a reference sample to compare our candidates to the overall population, we retrieve all DESI galaxies within the \fsf\ EDR catalogue (initial sample size : 1,397,479 galaxies) and apply the following cuts:
+To generate a reference sample to compare our candidates to the overall population, we retrieve all DESI galaxies within the \fsf\ EDR catalogue (initial sample size: 1,397,479 galaxies) and apply the following cuts: